bgamari/ghc-wiki-import/emacs.md

-**Description**: Emacs can use a special index file, called "tags file", that stores locations of various definitions (functions, modules, data types) in a given directory.
-Once you've generated tags file (see installation instructions below) you can type `M-.` and enter name of identifier definition to jump to.
+**Description**: Emacs can use a special index file, the `TAGS` file, that stores locations of various definitions (functions, modules, data types) in a given directory.
+Once you've generated `TAGS` file (see installation instructions below) you can type `M-.` and enter name of identifier definition to jump to.
 Emacs by default jumps to identifier currently under the cursor.